YaKsenia/technical_writing_tips/README.md

 ![alt text](https://github.com/YaKsenia/technical_writing_tips/blob/master/images/b.png)

-   * Courier new font is commonly used for showing code.
+   * "Courier new" font is commonly used for showing code.

-   * Reading the text with CAPS takes 10% more time.
+   * Don't use CAPS.
+Reading the text with CAPS takes 10% more time.

    * Make the text copyable (no text on images).